 Tailored to unique business or operational outcomes; may include elements from other types of agreements.

-ASU is open to various types of degree program.
+ASU is open to various types of degree programs.
 For example, many global institutions are increasingly interested in developing dual degree arrangements, and ASU is currently developing a template and proposal process for this type of program.

 Once a GCA is signed, the next step can be a Specific Collaboration Agreement.
-This agreement category may include many different types of arrangements, and may function at the university level or more locally at the academic unit level.
+This agreement category may include many different types of arrangements and may function at the university level or more locally at the academic unit level.

 The short-term programs at ASU cater to a wide variety of disciplines and offer unique opportunities for students to experience ASU for a semester or academic year.
 The team in International Admissions helps to coordinate with academic units at ASU and integrate these students into the larger ASU community.

 In some cases, the program is customized for students to transfer back the credits from ASU to their home institutes toward respective degrees.
 For more information contact Zohreh Sotoodeh in International Admissions.

 In general, KE oversees all agreements/contracts related to collaborative research with overseas partners.
 Specifically, the Research Operations team is organized to provide processes and resources for successful university research and sponsored agreement administration and contractual support to external sponsors, ASU faculty and staff.
 This team offers guidance on agreement proposals, and the review and negotiation processes, in addition to providing operational assistance.

 For details regarding research projects, agreement management, and support through KE, visit ASU Research Administration.